Natte-Z/RoadtripSweden/README.md

 ## Validating the HTML, CSS and JavaScript code
 ### HTML
 My HTML code was passed through the W3C Markup Validation Service.
 Doing so brought up the errors below that I resolved in the following ways:
-* index.html -
-* Norrland.html -
-* stockholm.html -
+In general there are some "warnings", because of the way that I commented, but they do not affect the code.
+* index.html - Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+(I fixed this with my css manually)
+* Norrland.html - Element a not allowed as child of element ul in this context.
+(Suppressing further errors from this subtree.)
+* stockholm.html - Element a not allowed as child of element ul in this context.
+(Suppressing further errors from this subtree.); Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sectiion.
-* contact.html -
+* contact.html - Element a not allowed as child of element ul in this context.

 ### CSS
 I checked my CSS code with the W3C Markup Validation Service.
 This test did not produce any errors.